 “I missed you too.
 Thanks for the food.”

-I swear I thought they have something going on between the two but I stopped myself from even asking.
-It wasn’t my business anyways.
+I swear I thought they have something going on between the two, but I stopped myself from even asking.
+It wasn’t my business anyway.

 “Please ring the bell when you are done.
 A maid will be nearby to come pick it up.”
 The maid bowed once again and left.

 “Apple pie.”
 I reached over towards it and stopped myself.
 I should savor the apple pie later and eat the other things first.
 Taking up the bread, I tore it apart and dunk it into the soup.
-Taking a bite, I savored the rich taste of the stew.
+Taking a bite, I enjoyed the rich taste of the stew.
 Was it me or stew and bread a norm even in the noble class?
+I saw it served often and I missed rice.

 “When did you even get cursed?”
 Phil asked.
 He was sitting on a chair, chewing on the bread.